PeterD1524/NTU-2020-Fall-23168-CSIE5732-Computer-Vision/Homework 3/README.md

 ### Announcement
  * You may use any programming language of your choice to implement the functions required in assignment #3, provided that you do not use any library calls except for basic image IO (e.g. OpenCV).
  * Grading policy
+   * Please include the histogram of the final image.
+(As in the previous assignment).
+   * You have to draw the histogram.
+The part where you calculate the histogram must be done hardcored, but you may output your statistics data to a file and use auxiliary program to assist you in drawing the bar graphs, i.e., Excel, gnuplot, sigmaplot, matplotlib, matlab.
  * Hint: You can use any programing language to implement homework.
 However don't just call libraries, if just call libraries you will get zero point.
 ### FAQ
 1. 有規定報告的頁數嗎?